 Chrissy Jones, The Crossing and Heather Stewart, Voluntary Action Center

 To plan the Chamber’s annual golf tournament.
 Like other income generating events hosted by the Chamber, this event is designed to fund programs that the Chamber can utilize to enhance the Chamber organization and accomplish the strategic plan.

-- Create social involvement of Chamber members
+- Create social involvement of Chamber members.

-- Provide networking opportunity
+- Provide networking opportunities.

-- Raise non-dues related income
+- Raise non-dues related income.

-- Generate enthusiasm for, and awareness of, the Columbia Chamber of Commerce within the Community
+- Generate enthusiasm for, and awareness of, the Columbia Chamber of Commerce within the community.

-- Recruit new/additional committee members
+- Recruit new committee members.

-- Provide benefit and awareness for tournament sponsors
+- Provide benefit and awareness for tournament sponsors.

 Increase awareness of the Chamber and its member businesses and sponsors.
 This event should generate revenue and create awareness for the Chamber in the community.